 Ian Fennelly studied painting at Wimbledon School of Art and gained a 1st Class Honours degree.
 After graduating Ian worked as a drawing office manager for several years which gave him the opportunity to develop his drawing skills.
 Ian has always been attracted to the urban environment, and he loves the feel of a busy city.
 He paints very quickly and loosely, but it must happen within the context of an accurate drawing, which holds the paint in.

 Ian is married with two children and lives near the coast in Hoylake, on The Wirral.
-He work from a light and airy studio overlooking the beach and often work on several pictures at once which enables him to plan the colours, and allows different ideas to bounce off each other.
+He works from a light and airy studio overlooking the beach and often work on several pictures at once which enables him to plan the colours, and allows different ideas to bounce off each other.
 Ian Fennelly uses photographs and on site drawings to plan compositions and draft out ideas.
 Part of this information gathering is travelling to different cities which is really important.